Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Results

+We classify a target as non-continuous when it is an intrinsically discrete quantity -- an ordinal rating or satisfaction score, an integer count, or a quantised low-resolution measurement -- rather than a real-valued measurement.
+Thirteen of the 55~datasets meet this criterion: six ordinal targets (4--17 levels), four integer counts (10--869 values), and three quantised measurements (35--61 distinct values).
+All thirteen take distinct values in at most 5\% of their samples, corroborating their low effective resolution; because the criterion is intrinsic rather than purely cardinality-based, a large dataset whose continuous target merely repeats at coarse resolution (\emph{nyc-taxi}, 0.3\% distinct values from over 580{,}000 samples) is treated as continuous. \Cref{tab:target-type} compares mean ranks on continuous versus non-continuous targets.

-\mn{erbf} shows the largest rank degradation on non-continuous targets: from 2.50 on continuous data to 3.92 (shift of $+1.42$), with zero wins on any non-continuous dataset.
-In contrast, \mn{chebypoly} and \mn{chebytree} both \emph{improve} on non-continuous targets (shifts of $-0.92$ and $-0.51$ respectively), with \mn{chebytree} ranking best (2.54).
+\mn{erbf} shows the largest rank degradation on non-continuous targets: from 2.88 on continuous data to 4.15 (shift of $+1.27$), with only one win on non-continuous datasets.
+In contrast, \mn{chebypoly} and \mn{chebytree} both \emph{improve} on non-continuous targets (shifts of $-0.96$ and $-0.42$ respectively), with \mn{chebytree} ranking best (3.08).

 A plausible architectural explanation is as follows. \mn{erbf}'s localised Gaussian-like basis functions are a natural match for smooth targets but a poor one for step-like structure, which would require many narrow, overlapping bumps. \mn{chebypoly}'s global polynomial basis can approximate piecewise structure through oscillation across the domain, reducing its sensitivity to discrete boundaries. \mn{chebytree} is the most natural fit: its tree routing can partition the feature space into regions of roughly homogeneous target behaviour, while the smooth leaf polynomials handle variation within each partition.
 We note, however, that these are post-hoc rationalisations of the rank patterns; the benchmark does not isolate the mechanism.
-Restricting attention to the 42~continuous-target datasets sharpens the picture: \mn{erbf}'s mean rank of 2.50 opens a 0.40 gap over the next-best model (\mn{xgb} at 2.90), compared with just 0.09 overall, and all 12 of its wins come from this subset.
+On the 42~continuous-target datasets, \mn{erbf}'s mean rank of 2.88 leads the next-best model (\mn{xgb} at 3.36) by 0.48, compared with 0.22 overall, and 11 of its 12 wins fall in this subset.